gigibean/django-nginx-server/README.md

 Start command: sudo nginx -s reload && sudo uwsgi --emperor /etc/uwsgi/vassals --uid user_name --gid group_name

-If you feel like Start command's options are too many and command is too long, tnen you can make *.ini file about Emperor process
+If you feel like Start command's options are too many and command is too long, then you can make *.ini file about Emperor process

 ```shell
 $ cd /etc/uwsgi